Individualized Care for Individualized Dreams

 Traumatic Brain Injury and Spinal Cord Pathways Program

-The medical professionals at Soteria Home Health have the training, education, and expertise to effectively treat even the most complex brain and spinal cord injury patients.
+The medical professionals at Soteria Home Health Care have the training, education, and expertise to effectively treat even the most complex brain and spinal cord injury patients.

 Acquiring or sustaining a traumatic brain or spinal cord injury can be devastating to the individual, family members and all loved ones.
 These types of injuries can change the person and the way they live their lives in a matter of seconds.
 An injury of this nature affects who they are, the way they think, act, and feel.
 These changes can be temporary or permanent, and may cause impairment or a complete inability to perform and function.